cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 <div id="query"></div>
 ## Querying Cloudant databases

+Whenever you are looking for information in a database, you always need an index.
+The way that the index is created depends on your requirement.

+If you know exactly what data you want to look for, or you want to keep storage and processing requirements to a minimum, you can specify how the index is created, by making it of type `json`.

+But for maximum possible flexibility when looking for data, you would typically create an index of type `text`.

+<aside class="warning">While more flexible,
+`text` indexes might take longer to create and require more storage resources than `json` indexes.</aside>

 Cloudant databases have support for [creating indexes](api.html#creating-a-new-index) using [Apache Lucene](http://lucene.apache.org/).
 This capability provides several benefits, including: